 Umbwe Route

 The Umbwe starts in the south and follows a relatively direct path up to Lava Tower, where it joins the Southern Circuit routes to Barranco.
-Due to its fast and direct approach, acclimatisation opportunities are poor and we don’t recommend it.
+Due to its fast and direct approach, acclimatisation opportunities are poor and I don’t recommend it.
 Learn more about the Umbwe Route.

 When is the best time to climb Kilimanjaro?